Nerdieworks/nerdieworks.nl/content/posts/traefik-default-http-to-https-redirect.md

 date: 2022-06-07T12:51:50+02:00
 tags:
   - traefik
+  - tutorial
+  - snippet
   - security
-  - snippet
 ---

 When using [Traefik](https://doc.traefik.io/) as your [Kubernetes ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) you would probably want a default HTTP to HTTPS redirect.
-You can use this snippet to create a [Traefik IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/) and [Traefik Middleware](https://doc.traefik.io/traefik/middlewares/http/redirectscheme/) that will do exactly that.
+You can use this snippet to create a [Traefik IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/) and [Traefik Middleware](https://doc.traefik.io/traefik/middlewares/http/redirectscheme/) that will do just that.

 ## Prerequisites